thestorefront/FastAPI/README.md

 There are many to play with, go nuts!

 # Documentation

 FastAPI has four core components:

-1. `ActiveRecord::Base` extension that adds necessary class and instance methods
+1. `ActiveRecord::Base` extension that adds necessary class and instance methods.
-2. `class FastAPI` which is instantiated by an  `ActiveRecord::Base` instance
+2. `class FastAPI` which is instantiated by an  `ActiveRecord::Base` instance.
-3. Filters, which provide a way of easily interfacing with your data
+3. Filters, which provide a way of easily interfacing with your data.
-4. FastAPI standard output, a strict way of displaying all FastAPI responses
+4. FastAPI standard output, a strict way of displaying all FastAPI responses.

 ---